Pekkahu/cdatastructure/README.md

 int main()
 {
-	int ch, val; //ch varaible is used to choice the function which we have to perform on stack according to the switch case int n; // n is used in case 1 of switch for calling push function muiltple times for muiltple push operation int i; // i is the variable used in for loop int stack[MAX]; // array size max
+	int ch; //ch varaible is used to choice the function which we have to perform on stack according to the switch case int n; // n is used in case 1 of switch for calling push function muiltple times for muiltple push operation int i; // i is the variable used in for loop int stack[MAX]; // array size max